ammontenney/performance-optimization/README.md

 ####Part 1a: Optimizations to index.html

 1. Optimized images
-    - Used gulp plugin 'gulp-imagemin'
+    - Used gulp plugin gulp-imagemin
 2. Resized pizzeria.jpg to 360x270
     - Resized manually using GIMP because only 1 file needed to be resized
     - Used GIMP to further minimize pizzeria.jpg by turning down the jpg quality from 98 to 50.